There is a recent paper that contains progress on proving the conjecture that there are infinitely many pairs of twin primes

 This got me thinking about some other questions.

-If inifitely many twins, how about triplets or quadruplets?
-And could I acutally make a proof for or against those conjectures?
+If there are infinitely many twins, how about triplets or quadruplets?
+And could I actually make a proof for or against those conjectures?

-First a bit of jargon.
-Twin primes are those primes that are two apart.
-11 and 13 are a prime twin.
-I will define a run of primes as a set of primes that are consecutive twins.
-So 3, 5, 7 are a 3-run of primes.
+A bit of jargon.
+Twin primes are those primes that are two integers apart.
+11 and 13 are a twin primes.
+I will define a run of primes as a set of primes that are consecutive twins. the numbers 3, 5, 7 are a 3-run of primes.

 So the question: How many n-runs are there for some n > 2.
 Is it inifinite?